hetvi1511/cse15l-lab-reports/Lab_Report_4.md

 successfully.
 ![nano](nano.png)\
 To edit the code I used `<down>` till I reached the line mentioned in the image above in green.
-Earlier the following line was `index1 += 1`, change that amd type `index2 += 1` to fix the code, so that the tests run successfully.
+Earlier the following line was `index1 += 1`, change that and type `index2 += 1` to fix the code, so that the tests run successfully.

 After editting the code, press `<Cntrl-O>`, `<enter>`, `<Cntrl-X>`.
 This combination of commands saves the file and exits.\